Designing Buildings in the Future

 What is “Full Stack”?

-In the world of computer science, and specifically web program development, there is a debate currently engaging the community.
+In the world of computer science, and specifically web software development, there is a debate currently engaging the community.
 It began with the converging of ‘devs’ (developers): people writing programs, and ‘ops’ (operations): people who focus on how those programs run.

-‘Dev-ops’ is a world where you have not just the code to worry about, but also how it runs at scale across the globe, when hundreds, or even millions of users are trying to use applications and manipulate data without errors or downtime.
+‘Dev-ops’ describes a world where you have not just the code to worry about, but also how it runs at scale across the globe, when hundreds, or even millions of users are trying to use applications and manipulate data without errors or downtime.

 The ‘stack’ is essentially the layers of knowledge needed to create these very smooth running web applications.
 It starts at the top, with the front-end.
 This is the end you see when you go onto the web browser and use the mouse/keyboard/touch device to manipulate that view.
-This is written in one language.
+This is usually written in one language.

 Go down a layer and we get to the server side code, often written in a different framework or language, powering the calculations from the front-end events.
 Down a layer again and we have the data-stores.
 Down again we have the Operating System, the kernel layer.